 Micah Freedman (he/him) - Assistant Professor

-Micah grew up in South Carolina and studied Entomology and Plant Sciences at Cornell University.
-He spent a year working with the Ecology of Bird Loss Project in the Mariana Islands before starting his Ph.D. at UC Davis.
-He was an NSF Postdoctoral Fellow at the University of Chicago and a postdoctoral researcher at the University of British Columbia before moving to Toronto.
-When he's not working, Micah can be found hiking, running, taking photos, and posting to iNaturalist.
+I grew up in South Carolina and studied Entomology and Plant Sciences at Cornell University.
+After graduating, I spent a year working with the Ecology of Bird Loss Project in the Mariana Islands before starting my Ph.D. at UC Davis.
+I was an NSF Postdoctoral Fellow at the University of Chicago and a postdoctoral researcher at the University of British Columbia before moving to Toronto.
+When I'm not working, I can be found hiking, running, taking photos, and posting to iNaturalist.

 Adam Kai Chi Lee (he/him) - PhD student